Steve Reed (politician)

-Reed was Shadow Secretary of State for Communities and Local Government from 2020 to 2021.
-Prior to his election to Parliament, he was leader of Lambeth London Borough Council from 2006 to 2012.
+Reed served as Shadow Secretary of State for Environment, Food and Rural Affairs from September 2023 to July 2024, for Communities and Local Government from 2020 to 2021, and for Justice from 2021 to 2023.
+Prior to his election to Parliament, he was Leader of Lambeth London Borough Council from 2006 to 2012.

 Early life and career

-Reed was born and raised in St Albans, Hertfordshire.
+Reed was born and raised in St Albans, Hertfordshire, and attended Verulam School.
 His family worked at Odhams printing factory in Watford until it closed down in 1983.
 Around this time, he joined the Labour Party.
 He went on to study English at Sheffield University.
-He worked in the educational publishing industry from 1990 to 2008.
+He started work in the educational publishing industry in 1990, and worked for Routledge, Thomson Corporation, the Law Society and Sweet & Maxwell.

 Local government career

-Reed first stood for the Lambeth London Borough Council in the 1998 election and won the Town Hall ward (now Brixton Hill).
-In 2002 Labour lost control of Lambeth council to a Conservative/Liberal Democrat coalition and Reed was elected leader of the opposition.
+Reed first stood for the London Borough of Lambeth in the 1998 election and won the Town Hall ward (now Brixton Acre Lane ward).
+In 2002, Labour lost control of Lambeth Council to a Conservative/Liberal Democrat coalition, and Reed was elected leader of the opposition.

 After Labour won back control of Lambeth Council in 2006, Reed was appointed the council's leader.
-During his tenure, Lambeth was twice rated as London's worst-run borough, with a one-star rating in the Audit Commission's annual inspection in 2006, before being given the same title again in 2012, when Reed left the job for a parliamentary seat.
+At the beginning of his tenure, after Labour took political control of the council, Lambeth was rated as London's worst-run borough, with a one-star rating in the Audit Commission's annual inspection in 2006.
+By 2009 the council had improved to a three-star rating.
 At the 2010 election, Labour gained seats from the Liberal Democrats and Conservatives, making it the first time that Labour had been re-elected to lead in Lambeth for twenty years.

 Reed held a number of significant positions in local government.
 He was: